 The NDSU Wind Symphony, led by Professor Warren Olfert, embarked on a tour of Eastern Europe, visiting and performing in Budai Vigadó (Hungarian Heritage House) in Budapest, the Slovak Radio Hall in Bratislava, and culminating with a prestigious performance in the Spanish Hall in the Prague Castle to a sold-out audience of over 600 dignitaries.
 The group was the first American ensemble to ever perform in the Spanish Hall.
 Over 65 students, faculty, chaperones, and alumni participated in this once-in-a-lifetime experience.

-Auditions for the Wind Symphony for the fall semester will take place on Thursday and Friday, August 27 & 28.
+Auditions for the Wind Symphony for the spring semester will take place on Wednesday, December 9.
 Students interested in playing in the Wind Symphony should sign up for an audition time for their respective instrument.
-You may go to 2020 Fall Auditions for an audition time.
-Be sure you sign up for the correct instrument.
+You may go to 2021 Spring Auditions and clicking on your respective instrument’s tab.

 Because of the Covid-19 crisis that we find ourselves in, both auditions and rehearsals will be handled in slightly different ways.
 Students may audition in person (this is preferred if possible) or by Zoom, using your sign-up time as the online audition time.
 The rehearsal process will be explained in full at the first rehearsal.

 If you are new to the wind symphony this fall, please send an email to Dr. Olfert (email@example.com) in addition to signing up for an audition time that indicates your intention to audition.
 This will allow you to receive additional information regarding the coming year.
 If you are unable to audition during the listed time, you may make arrangements with the faculty member in question for an alternate time.Also—if you plan to audition online using Zoom, you must contact the faculty member in question to be sure that an online audition is arranged.